MartinVrb/Mini-Python-Projects/README.md

 ## 🎮 **2.
 Rock-Paper-Scissors Game**

-🌍 Welcome to the **Rock-Paper-Scissors Game** game!
+🌍 Welcome to the **Rock-Paper-Scissors Game**!
 Discover the perfect blend of simplicity and fun with this timeless classic.
 Designed to be lightweight and intuitive, it's perfect for beginners taking their first steps in coding or enthusiasts looking for a quick engaging challenge.
 It highlights the potential of Python in creating simple yet entertaining programs, combining logic and randomness for endless entertainment! 🎉

 ---